ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 You have now posted a tweet using the Docker hosted service.

-## Push your Package to Ballerina Central
+## Push your Module to Ballerina Central

 For the `ballerina push` command to work, you need to copy and paste your Ballerina Central access token in `Settings.toml` in your home repository `<USER_HOME>/.ballerina/`.

 Register on Ballerina Central and visit the user dashboard at [https://central.ballerina.io/dashboard](https://central.ballerina.io/dashboard) to gain access to your user token.

-When you push a package to Ballerina Central, the runtime validates organizations for the user against the `org-name` defined in your package’s `Ballerina.toml` file.
+When you push a module to Ballerina Central, the runtime validates organizations for the user against the `org-name` defined in your module’s `Ballerina.toml` file.

-Therefore, when you have more than one organization in Ballerina Central, be sure to pick the organization name that you intend to push the package into and set that as the `org-name` in `Ballerina.toml` inside the project directory.
+Therefore, when you have more than one organization in Ballerina Central, be sure to pick the organization name that you intend to push the module into and set that as the `org-name` in `Ballerina.toml` inside the project directory.

-You need to build the package prior to pushing the package to Ballerina Central.
+You need to build the module prior to pushing the module to Ballerina Central.
 The `ballerina` build command compiles and creates an executable binary file (i.e., a .balx file).

 For more information on the `ballerina build` command run the following.